 Below is the formula that will remove all these extra spaces in Google Sheets:

-Copy the formula on all the cells in the column to get the result for all the names.
+Copy the TRIM Google Sheets formula to all the cells in the column to get the result for all the names.

 If you want to remove extra spaces as well as the line break, you can use the below combination of the TRIM function and the CLEAN function: